Become an associate

 Further information is available in the senior associate recruitment pack (963.69 KB).

-Are you an experienced teacher or examiner with an in depth understanding of AQA A-level Design & Technology: Product Design, who is ready to take the next step in your professional development?
+Are you an experienced teacher or examiner with an in depth understanding of A-level Modern Hebrew, who is ready to take the next step in your professional development?

 Do you aspire to influence and uphold national standards for the leading provider of GCSE and A-level qualifications?

 AQA are an educational charity committed to helping students and teachers realise their potential.
-We’re looking for a Chief Examiner, Lead Assessment Writer and Lead Examiner to support the delivery of our A-level Design and Technology: Product Design specification.
-These roles are essential in delivering assessments and marking that meet the needs of both students and teachers.
+We’re looking for a Scrutineer to support the delivery of our AQA A-level Hebrew (Modern) specification.
+This role is essential in delivering assessments and marking that meet the needs of both students and teachers.
+Scrutineers are responsible for testing draft assessments from the perspective of a student to ensure that the assessment is complete, valid and appropriate for students.

 What we are looking for